Bedrock-OSS/bedrock-wiki/docs/items/item-identifiers.md

 ### namespace:crossbow

--   The item Will be rotated horizontaly on your arm.
+-   The item will be rotated horizontaly on your arm.

 ---